Fixed-Point Automatic Differentiation of Forward--Backward Splitting Algorithms for Partly Smooth Functions

 For our experimental setup, we use a training dataset of $5$ images and a test dataset of $2$ images, each being a colored image patch normalized to $[0, 1]$ with size $50\times50\times3$, taken from \cite{MFT+01}.
 To each clean image, we add a Gaussian noise with standard deviation $40/255$ to generate the noisy images.
-We run \algref{alg:BL} for $30$ epochs and define the learning rate sequence $\tau_l \coloneqq 10^{-4} / (\floor{l/4}+1)$, i.e., we start with a learning rate of $10^{-4}$ and decay it linearly after every $4$ epochs.
+We run Algorithm~\ref{alg:BL} for $30$ epochs and define the learning rate sequence $\tau_l \coloneqq 10^{-4} / (\floor{l/4}+1)$, that is, we start with a learning rate of $10^{-4}$ and decay it linearly after every $4$ epochs.
 We use the built-in SGD optimizer of PyTorch for this purpose and set the momentum to $0.75$.
 We learn $N_f = 24$ filters by using $5\times5$ DCT bases without the constant basis vector, giving us $N_b = 24$ basis filters and a weight matrix $\Theta$ of size $24\times24$.
 For initialization, we draw each entry of $\Theta$ from a uniform distribution with parameters $0$ and $0.01$.
-We run \algref{alg:APG} and \algref{alg:APG:FPRAD} for $K=500$ iterations each.
+We run Algorithm~\ref{alg:APG} and its reverse mode FPAD for $K=500$ iterations each.
 In the two algorithms, we set $\beta_k\coloneqq (k-q)/(k+1)$ and $\beta\coloneqq (K-q)/(K+1)$ with $q=5$ and use a constant step size $\alpha_k\coloneqq 1/L^2$ where $L$ is an upper bound on the operator norm of $\imgLinOp$.
 This upper bound can be computed by noting that the operator norm of a convolution operator with kernel matrix $C$ is bounded from above by $\norm[1]{C}$.
-In our experiments, we use PyTorch to implement the forward pass which involves running \algref{alg:APG} to obtain $\edges[i]\iter K$ for any given $\Theta$ followed by computing the recovered image $\recovered[i]\iter K$ and the batch loss $J_i\iter K$. \algref{alg:APG} is implemented as a function with custom gradient where we use \algref{alg:APG:FPRAD} to implement the backward pass.
+In our experiments, we use PyTorch to implement the forward pass which involves running Algorithm~\ref{alg:APG} to obtain $\edges[i]\iter K$ for any given $\Theta$ followed by computing the recovered image $\recovered[i]\iter K$ and the batch loss $J_i\iter K$.
+Algorithm~\ref{alg:APG} is implemented as a function with custom gradient where we use reverse mode FPAD to implement the backward pass.